unosquare/litelib/README.md

 }
 ```

 Next, create your database context class.
-Extend `LiteDbContext` and expose any number of tables via properties of the generica type `LiteDbSet<>`.
+Extend `LiteDbContext` and expose any number of tables via properties of the generic type `LiteDbSet<>`.
 A context should always be disposable so the recommendation is to query your database inside a `using` block of statements.

 ```cs
 namespace Models